 It takes longer to smoke ribs than it does to grill them.
 When grilling, you can expect your ribs to fully cook in just 20 minutes.
 Smoking uses a lower temperature than grilling, however, so it typically takes ribs about three to four hours to fully cook.

 While your ribs are smoking, you can use this opportunity to prepare vegetables or other side items.
 If your smoker has an elevated grate over the main grate, for instance, you can place your vegetables on it so that it cooks slowly and with less heat.
 Known as a “warming rack,” it’s perfect for smoking corn, potatoes and other vegetables.

 While your ribs are smoking, try to get into the habit of flipping them about once every half-hour.
 Failure to flip your ribs will cause them to cook unevenly.
 The bottom of your ribs — the side directly exposed to the grate — will naturally cook faster than the top.
 To ensure your ribs cook evenly and don’t burn on either side, you should flip them every half-hour.
 After smoking for three to four hours, your ribs should be ready to eat.
 Just remember to use a probe thermometer to ensure they’ve reached at least 145 degrees Fahrenheit, which is the minimum safe temperature for ribs as specified by the United States Department of Agriculture (USDA).

-Find the best quality smoking chunks by visiting our online store today.
+Find the best quality smoking chunks by visiting wood chunks for smoking today.
 Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious ribs.
 We offer complimentary shipping for our smoking chunk products across the United States.